Answers To Your Questions And More

 For more information on the No Surprises Act & Good Faith Estimate, please visit www.cms.gov/nosurprises

-Our therapist comes to your home or daycare at a scheduled time.
+Our sessions are offered in office, in daycare, in home, and/or via telehealth.
 Sessions are typically 30 minutes in length, with 25 minutes spent one-on-one with the patient, targeting goals as well as engaging in reinforcement activities, and the last 5 minutes spent discussing patient performance, prognosis, and recommended home activities with the caregiver/parent.
-If in a daycare or school setting, the therapist can contact the parent via phone or written note sent home with the child to share pertinent information.
-For sanitation purposes, toys and games needed for the session are selected among those available within the home.
-Your therapist may contact you ahead of time to ask that you have specific toys or games set aside for the therapy activity.
-The session itself can take place in any quiet room where there will be minimal distractions from other family members.
-The caregiver MUST REMAIN IN THE HOME for the entire duration of the session.
-A caregiver can be anyone over the age of 18 (parent, grandparent, babysitter, etc.) who the legal guardian has placed in charge of the patient.
+If in a daycare or school setting, the therapist can contact the parent via email, phone, or written note sent home with the child to share pertinent information.
+The session itself will take place in a quiet environment where there will be minimal distractions from others.
+For in home sessions, the caregiver MUST REMAIN IN THE HOME for the entire duration of the session.
+The caregiver also must remain on the premises for in office visits.
+A caregiver can be anyone over the age of 18 (parent, grandparent, babysitter, teacher, aide, etc.) who the legal guardian has placed in charge of the patient.
 Occasionally, the caregiver may be asked to participate in the session to help demonstrate goals or to encourage patient participation.

 What is teletherapy and am I eligible for teletherapy services?